liuyinz/consult-todo/README.md

   "Default mapping of narrow and keywords.")
 ```

-- `consult-todo-other`: Narrow for other keywords which are not included in `consult-todo-narrow`, use `.` by default.
+- `consult-todo-other`: Concell for other missing keywords, default value `(?. .
+"OTHER")` by default.

 ## License